Tattoos have been part of human civilization for millennia, and are trending now more than ever, especially among us

 Areas That Hurt More

-Tattoos that are aren’t near joint areas are a lot easier to tolerate when you are actually getting inked, which is why areas near the back of your shoulder and portions of your back can be a good choice.
+Tattoos that aren’t near joint areas are a lot easier to tolerate when you are actually getting inked, which is why areas near the back of your shoulder and portions of your back can be a good choice.

 When you feel your tolerance for pain and discomfort is limited, back tattoos might be a good or bad location for ladies, entirely contingent upon where you place them.
 It is also a great location to get more elaborate designs if it suits your style.
 Although you shouldn’t make the mistake of thinking that all areas of your back are equally tolerable.

-The dip of your spine, the arch of your shoulder blades, especially if you tend to be on the slimmer side, can hurt more.
+The dip of your spine, and the arch of your shoulder blades, especially if you tend to be on the slimmer side, can hurt more.
 The reason is simply that being near the spinal cord puts the needles in close proximity to a greater number of nerves.
 Ouch!
 The aesthetic value of a spine tattoo (or one along the shoulder blade) is undeniable.

 The sensitive joints and regions near the spine and shoulder are significant obstacles to overcome for that lovely pattern you choose.
 If your pattern is small and delicate, you may be able to complete it in one sitting; therefore, if patience is not really your thing then you might want to get inked with small tattoos.

 A back tattoo for women who would like a spine tattoo but aren’t convinced they can tolerate a lengthy procedure could be a thin series of geometric symbols or calligraphic writing that runs down your spine.

 Of course, you can also try a temporary tattoo on the back too.

 Care and Recovery:

 The most essential thing to remember is that, despite its attractive appearance, your new tattoo is still an open wound.
 The tattoo location may become infected or fade if not properly cared for.
-As a result, keep it covered, clean, and attempt to keep it from scabbing over.
+As a result, keep it covered, and clean, and attempt to keep it from scabbing over.
 If it becomes infected at any point, get medical attention.